Young Hunting: Variants and origins

 American variants of the song are more widely known as the song has been physically released.
-One of the earliest recorded variants was performed by blues singer Dick Justice in 1929 under the title "Henry Lee."
-The recording was anthologised in the first of Harry Smith's Anthology of American Folk Music, released in 1952.
-Judy Henske included a version of the song titled "Love Henry" — a title collected by Cecil Sharp in September 1916 from Orilla Keeton in Mountfair, Virginia — on her eponymous debut album in 1963.

-Version named "Love Henry" was included by Bob Dylan into his album World Gone Wrong in 1993.
-A version of this song was also recorded by Karen Casey and John Doyle in their 2010 album "Exiles Return" as "The False Lady."
-English singer Nancy Kerr recorded a version of Young Hunting on her 1997 Fellside Records CD "Starry Gazy Pie" which she stated in the liner notes as coming from "The Ballad Tree", by E.K.Wells - who in turn quotes her source as Barry, Eckstorm and Smyth's 1929 work "British Ballads from Maine."
+One of the earliest recorded variants was performed by blues singer Dick Justice in 1929 under the title "Henry Lee".
+The recording was anthologised in the first disc of Harry Smith's Anthology of American Folk Music, released in 1952.
+Judy Henske included a version of the song titled "Love Henry"—a title collected by Cecil Sharp in September 1916 from Orilla Keeton in Mountfair, Virginia—on her eponymous debut album in 1963.
+A version named "Love Henry" was included by Bob Dylan on his album World Gone Wrong in 1993.
+A version of this song was also recorded by Karan Casey and John Doyle for their 2010 album Exiles Return as "The False Lady".
+English singer Nancy Kerr recorded a version of "Young Hunting" on her 1997 Fellside Recordings CD Starry Gazy Pie which she stated in the liner notes as coming from The Ballad Tree by E. K. Wells, who in turn quotes her source as Barry, Eckstorm and Smyth's 1929 work British Ballads from Maine.

-English variants of the song, which are closely structured on the original Scottish versions, are also known under the titles "Earl Richard" and "The Proud Girl."
-A version of the song, credited as "Earl Richard", was recorded by English folk singer Tim Hart in 1969 and its liner notes state: "[the song] [...] is a shorter version of the ballad 'Young Hunting.' [...] this version comes from Motherwell's Minstrelsy of the Scottish Border."
-John Spiers and Jon Bode recorded a version of the English variant in 2001 on the album Through & Through and credited the author as "Miss Stephenson of Glasgow" and said it was written in 1825.
-"The Proud Girl" is an arrangement of the song by A.L.
-Lloyd that was performed at the Top Lock Folk Club in Runcorn, Cheshire on November 5, 1972.
+English variants of the song, which are closely structured on the original Scottish versions, are also known under the titles "Earl Richard" and "The Proud Girl".
+A version of the song, credited as "Earl Richard", was recorded by English folk singer Tim Hart in 1969 and its liner notes state: "[the song] [...] is a shorter version of the ballad 'Young Hunting'. [...] this version comes from Motherwell's Minstrelsy of the Scottish Border."
+Spiers and Boden recorded a version of the English variant in 2001 on the album Through & Through and credited the author as "Miss Stephenson of Glasgow" and said it was written in 1825.
+"The Proud Girl" is an arrangement of the song by A. L. Lloyd that was performed at the Top Lock Folk Club in Runcorn, Cheshire on November 5, 1972.
 This performance, which was the basis of Frankie Armstrong's 1997 version, was released in 2010 on An Evening with A.L.
-Lloyd. and was noted to have been traced back three generations further.
+Lloyd and was noted to have been traced back three generations further.

 Related songs

 The song is closely related to another Child Ballad, "Young Benjie", as it not only deals with a similar theme, but almost identical story, in which a male lover is murdered and thrown in a river by his female companion.
 "Child Waters" and "The False Lover Won Back", both murder ballads and Child Ballads, are similar and all four songs may have the same origin.

-Another similar song is "Lowe Bonnie," recorded by Jimmie Tarlton in 1930 and The Klemmedsons of the Ozark Folk Center, Mountain View, Arkansas, in 1972.
-It too is considered a variant of Child #68: Lowe Bonnie is described as a "hunting young man," he tells his "old true love" that he has a new woman, and she stabs him to death with a pen knife.
+Another similar song is "Lowe Bonnie", recorded by Jimmie Tarlton in 1930 and the Klemmedsons of the Ozark Folk Center, Mountain View, Arkansas, in 1972.
+It too is considered a variant of Child #68: Lowe Bonnie is described as a "hunting young man", he tells his "old true love" that he has a new woman, and she stabs him to death with a pen knife.